csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 An analogy I use with non-technical stakeholders goes a little like this:

 You need to get the kids to school for 08:30.
-That’s all the school cares about—that the kids are there on time.
+That’s all the school cares about — that the kids are there on time.
 You can do plenty to help make this
 happen: prepare their clothes the night before; prepare their lunches the night before (do the same for yourself).
 Set appropriate alarms.
 Have a morning routine that everyone follows.
 Leave the house with plenty of time to spare.